gravity-platform/doc/backend-frontend-protocol.md

 [Semantic Versioning 2.0.0](http://semver.org) standard.

 The backend MAY return an X-Name header containing a name of the installed gravity platform.
-This name SHOULD be used by the client to decorate its branding.
+If returned this name SHOULD be used by the client to decorate its branding.

 ````
   +------------+                             +---------------+